Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - In away games, Seattle is 3-1 against the spread, and 2-2 overall.

-- In four away games this year, Seattle has gone over the total once.
+- This season, in four road games, Seattle has hit the over once.

 - This season, Seahawks away games average 49.3 points, 0.2 fewer than this contest's over/under (49.5).